 Income Source | Passive income from investments, pensions, or property rentals | Active remote work income or freelance earnings |

-Minimum Income Requirement | Approx. €820 per month (varies with family size) | Approx. €3,280 per month, for the first 3 months. |
+Minimum Income Requirement | €870 per month | €3,480 per month |

-Proof of Income | Documentation of passive income sources (e.g., bank statements, investment returns) | Contracts, invoices, and bank statements showing active income |
+Proof of Income | Documentation of passive income sources | Contracts, invoices, and bank statements showing active income |

-Processing time | Initial applications take up to 60 days (about 2 months), provided all required documents are submitted. |
+Processing time | Applications take up to 60 days, provided all required documents are submitted. | Applications take up to 60 days, depending on the country where the application is made. |

-D7 vs Digital Nomad Visa Eligibility Comparison
+Eligibility Comparison for D7 vs Digital Nomad Visa

 D7 Visa eligibility criteria

-- Stable Passive Income: Applicants must prove a steady source of passive income, such as pensions, rental income, or dividends, sufficient to cover living expenses in Portugal.
+Stable Passive Income: Applicants must prove a steady source of passive income, such as pensions, rental income, or dividends, sufficient to cover living expenses in Portugal.

-- Minimum Income Requirement: Generally, applicants need to show an income above the Portuguese minimum wage.
-A monthly income of around €1,200 to €1,500 is often considered adequate.
+- Minimum Income Requirement: Applicants need to show an income equal to or above the Portuguese minimum wage of €870.

 - Proof of Accommodation: Evidence of suitable accommodation in Portugal is required.
 This can be a rental agreement, property ownership documents, or a host’s letter.